Have you checked out a number of different chinchilla cages?

 Once you have these two considerations nailed down, make sure that you select a cage that has easy attachment options.

 The Critter Nation cage I mentioned above is fantastic for this.
 It has very closely spaced bars so you can easily attach ledges, shelves, and other hanging toys for your chinchillas.
+This cage does cost a good bit, but it is worth it.

 Other Tips To Implement